Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 03.31.45 UTC
+- WIB: Minggu, 25 Januari 2026 04.27.01 UTC
-- WITA: Minggu, 25 Januari 2026 04.31.45 UTC
+- WITA: Minggu, 25 Januari 2026 05.27.01 UTC
-- WIT: Minggu, 25 Januari 2026 05.31.45 UTC
+- WIT: Minggu, 25 Januari 2026 06.27.01 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational